 Call me old fashioned, but I’m a fan of government that works to serve the people that it is elected to serve, in part, by recognizing significant gaps that capitalism has left behind, and at least giving a fighting effort to fill them.

 One of the largest such gaps in our country right now is with lackluster retirement savings and voluntary retirement saving participation rates.
-With defined benefit pensions going extinct in recent decades (just 17% of employees now have access to one), voluntary employer 401K’s have left a big hole in retirement savings.
-29% of all workers and 60% of part-time workers do not have access to any retirement plan through their employers, leaving 55 million Americans without access to an employer-sponsored retirement plan.
-And 29% of those who do have access are not participating.
+With defined benefit pensions going extinct in recent decades (just 17% of employees now have access to one), voluntary employer 401Ks have left a big hole in retirement savings.
+27% of all workers and 56% of part-time workers do not have access to any retirement plan through their employers, leaving tens of millions of Americans without access to an employer-sponsored retirement plan.
+And 23% of those who do have access are not participating.
 As a result, the average retirement savings per American to supplement Social Security is lagging far behind where it needs to be.

 So when news broke last year that state governments were launching solutions to try to help fill the gap in the lack of retirement plans offered by employers, I was pretty excited about what that meant for workers.

-With California, the country’s most populous state, making the leap (joining Oregon and Illinois) with a state-sponsored IRA program called CalSavers on July 1, now I am not so excited.
+With California, the country’s most populous state, making the leap (joining Oregon and Illinois) with a state-sponsored IRA program called CalSavers, now I am not so excited.
 I’ll tell you why.

 What is CalSavers, and How Does it Work?

 CalSavers is an IRA initiative legislated by the State of California that requires employers that don’t already offer an employer-sponsored retirement plan to offer employees access to a state-sponsored CalSavers IRA, in an effort to fill the gap of employers not offering retirement plans and lack of voluntary participation by employees.
 CalSavers will have a 3-year phased-in required rollout with staggered deadlines for registration based on employer size.
 Employers pay nothing for their involvement in the plan.